All 9 teens who escaped from a Pennsylvania juvenile detention center have been captured, state police say | KRDO

 “I don’t know what alerted the homeowners, but they broke the window of the car, lights came on, and then they took off,” he said.

-All nine of the teens were captured within about four miles of the detention center and none actively resisted arrest, Beohm said.
+All nine of the teens, ages 15 to 17, were captured within about four miles of the detention center, Abraxas Academy, and none actively resisted arrest, Beohm said.
 The teens will be charged with escape, as well as any crimes allegedly committed during the escape, he added.

 About 60 people, including state and local police, worked overnight to find the escapees.
-Police also employed K-9s and drones, Beohm said.
+Police also employed K-9s and drones, Boehm said.

 The juvenile facility is about 15 miles west of South Coventry Township, where escaped murder convict Danilo Cavalcante was captured on Wednesday after nearly two weeks on the run.